 Both Oyster and Jubilee bracelets on the current models also feature clasps with Rolex’s innovative Easylink extension system.
 This can instantly extend the length of the bracelet by 5mm without the use of any tools.
 As the wrist fluctuates throughout the day, the Easylink extension can be instantaneously engaged.
 This handy innovation allows Datejust owners to alter the length of their bracelets to achieve the perfect fit.

 The Best Rolex Datejust 36 Watches

 Since the very beginning of the Datejust’s history, there has always been a 36mm model, and the Datejust 36 is the single most diverse watch in Rolex’s entire portfolio.
+Some might argue that it is among the best Rolex Datejust configuration available.
 There are countless fantastic Rolex Datejust 36 watches to suit every possible style and personality, but below are a few of our favorites.

 Rolex Datejust 36 ref.
 16013 – Yellow Rolesor

 There are few more classic references than the 16013, which enjoyed a long production run.
 There are tens of combinations of dials, markers, minute tracks, bezels, and bracelets, which makes finding your perfect model an enjoyable pursuit.

 Perhaps best known for the champagne dial models, the ref.
 16013 is the quintessential vintage Datejust and the direct predecessor to the reference 16233, enjoying huge popularity in the 1980s, during which time the reputation of the model was firmly established.
 You’ll usually find several examples of this reference on Bob’s Watches, with many pieces from this heyday of production in excellent condition and selling now for around the $5k to $6k price range.